-- Prince Harry case to claim newspapers paid shadowy Privates Eyes to snoop on Princess Diana and her associates – while editors pretended to be on her side
+- PRINCE HARRY case to claim newspapers paid shadowy Private Eyes to snoop on Princess Diana and her associates – while editors pretended to be on her side

 PRINCE Harry’s explosive phone hacking cases are likely to allege The Sun and The Mirror tabloids intercepted the voicemails of his mother Princess Diana, Byline Investigates can reveal.